Contactless Clinical Trial for COVID-19 Treatment

 For residents of Missouri or Illinois, more information can be found at the links below:

 Will I experience any side effects from taking Fluvoxamine?

 - High heart rate

 - Sexual dysfunction (delayed orgasm or reduced libido)

-However, if you experience any of the following rare side effects (<1%) — painful joints, hallucinations, confusion, drop in blood pressure while standing, rash or itchy skin, main (elevated mood), seizures, abnormal liver function, light sensitivity— contact your doctor or STOP COVID Trial staff immediately.
+However, if you experience any of the following rare side effects (<1%) — painful joints, hallucinations, confusion, drop in blood pressure while standing, edema (build up of fluid), rash or itchy skin, main (elevated mood), seizures, abnormal liver function, light sensitivity— contact your doctor or STOP COVID Trial staff immediately.

 How do I receive the medication in a contactless study?

-The study medication and self-monitoring equipment such as an oxygen saturation monitor (which goes on your fingertip and measures how much oxygen is in your blood), blood pressure monitor, and thermometer will be delivered following a no contact protocol.
+The study medication and self-monitoring equipment such as an oxygen saturation monitor (which goes on your fingertip and measures how much oxygen is in your blood), blood pressure monitor, and thermometer will be delivered by a courier or overnight shipping service.

 What are the benefits of participating in this study?